seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Grgh…」

-I don't want that, but getting kept in the dark completely is bad as well.
+I don't want that, but getting kept in the dark completely is irritating as well.
 As I continued glaring at Ferdinand, he agreed with telling me the basics of the situation, saying, "You should at least know what will be discussed during our meeting with the royal family."

 「After the divine statues glowed, we were transferred to a place called the Garden of Beginnings, since both Rozemyne and Gervasio have Grutrissheit.
 Therefore, they were to compete with each other in the speed of supplying mana to the Country Gates, to prove who is more deserving of Yurgenschmidt's Foundation Magic.
-I am told that this caused the Country Gates to shine and that inquiries were made to the royal court from other territories.」
+I am told that this caused the Country Gates to shine, resulting in inquiries to the royal court from various duchies.」

 「Don't you have it as well…?」